No spilt milk for $1.3 billion Huishan Dairy IPO as demand robust

 It has also said it will form a yoghurt joint venture with France's Danone (DANO.PA), the world's largest yoghurt maker.

-Huishan, which has yet to do any major M&A, has set an indicative range of HK$2.28-$2.67 for the 3.79 billion shares it is offering, equivalent to about 26 percent of its outstanding stock.
-Current investors include Hong Kong billionaire Cheng Yu Tung, whose family controls the Chow Tai Fook (1929.HK) jewelry empire.
+Huishan, which has yet to do any major M&A, offered 3.79 billion shares in the IPO, equivalent to about 26 percent of its outstanding stock.
+Current investors include Hong Kong billionaire Cheng Yu Tung, whose family controls the Chow Tai Fook (1929.HK) jewellery empire.

 Huishan Dairy hired Deutsche Bank (DBKGn.DE), Goldman Sachs (GS.N), HSBC (HSBA.L) and UBS UBSN.VX as sponsors and joint global coordinators of the IPO.
-CIMB, Investec Capital Asia and Jefferies will also act as joint bookrunners.
+CIMB, Investec Capital Asia and Jefferies also acted as joint bookrunners.

 The banks stand to earn as much as $39 million from the IPO, equivalent to 3 percent of the proceeds, in commissions and incentive fees.